IRT-Open-Source/scf/README.md

 The SRT2SRTXML script decodes the SRT file and exports it in an XML representation that can be used for further processing with XML technologies or for debugging purposes.

+#### SRTXML2TTML
+The SRTXML2TTML XSLT transforms an XML representation of an SRT file into a TTML file, using a user-provided TTML template file.
+Hereby the template serves as a base for the conversion output into which the converted subtitles are inserted.

 ### Tests